aertslab/pySCENIC/README.rst

 pySCENIC can be run on a single desktop machine but easily scales to multi-core clusters to analyze thousands of cells in no time.
 The latter is achieved via the dask_ framework for distributed computing [2]_.

-The pipeline has tree steps:
+The pipeline has three steps:

 1. First transcription factors (TFs) and their target genes, i.e. targetomes, are derived using gene inference methods which solely rely on correlations between expression of genes across cells.
 The arboretum_ package is used for this step.
 2. These targetomes are refined by pruning targets that do not have an enrichment for a corresponding motif of the TF effectively separating direct from indirect targets based on the presence of cis-regulatory footprints.